Greenmamba29/genspark-ai-search-privacy/docs/AI_AGENT_ARCHITECTURE.md

 - **Error Rate**: <1% across all agents
 - **Uptime**: 99.9% availability

-This architecture provides a robust, scalable foundation for the GenSpark AI Search MVP, with clear separation of concerns and well-defined interfaces between components.
+This architecture provides a robust, scalable foundation for the Grahmos AI Search MVP, with clear separation of concerns and well-defined interfaces between components.